ClearEyesFullHearts/msm/README.md

 We mitigate that risk by verifying the user signature for all actions on its account (all PUT, POST and DELETE request.) to be sure that regardless of our authentication mechanism the user has access to the secret key relative to its account.

 ### User account
-A user is created with its username, its encryption public key and its verifying public key.
+A user is created with its username, its encryption public key, its verifying public key and their vault i.e. their Secret Key encrypted with a hash of their password, the signed hash of their password and the signed hash of a randomly generated kill switch password.
-The user creation is easy and the login mechanism is not intuitive for first timer as such we expect a lot of lost account, so users are created as inactive and deleted after 10 minutes of inactivity.
+Users are created as inactive and deleted after 10 minutes of inactivity.
-The only activity we keep on an account is the last time it opened a message which is why the new users have to open the first system message to activate their account.
+The only activity we keep on an account is the last time it opened a message or opened a web socket connection, which is why the new users have to open the first system message to activate their account.
 The only metadata available on an account are related to the messages it receives, we don't keep any informations on messages sent.
 Once a day every account that has never been activated or without activity for the last 30 days are destroyed with every data related to it.
 When an activated account is destroyed its username is unusable for 90 days, just to avoid too many username collisions and mistaken identity.